eddielao/algorithms/README.md

 # Algorithms and Data Structures

 This project dives deep into the realm of data structures and algorithms.
 Codings are done in Java, JavaScript, and Ruby.
 The goal is to implement and to give my own take on various data structures and algorithms.
 Further goal will be to add visualization with a full stack application.
+This documents my own findings and serves as a living repo for learning the subjects.

 ## Getting Started